 Turquoises mines have been exploited for almost 3000 years.
 The oldest deposits are those in Iran near the city of Nishapur and in Egypt in the Sinai region.

-Today Iran remains the main producing country, however new mines have emerged.
-In Mexico and in the western United States (Nevada, Arizona, Colorado, New Mexico, California, etc.).
+Today Iran remains the main producing country, however new mines have emerged: in Mexico and in the West of the United States (Nevada, Arizona, Colorado, New Mexico, California, etc.).

 Turquoise is found in arid areas, near copper mines.